vicfel18/petclinic-phase1/README.md

 ###### Notes

 - Use the existing code as a pattern for the rest of your code.
+- We are NOT creating a front end for this application.
+The `PetClinicDriver` acts as the front end (or view) for this application.
+Feel free to add to the driver as needed.
 - In this phase, you do NOT use Spring or Spring Boot.
 Just plain ol' Java.
 - In this phase, don't worry about handling errors.